Surviving spouse's pension and orphan's pension protect the family

 • your stepmother or stepfather was married to your other parent, and

-• you lived in the same household with your stepmother or stepfather at the time of their death.
+• you lived in the same address with your stepmother or stepfather at the time of their death.

 How much is the survivors’ pension?